staatzstreich/static_bic_de/README.md

-static_bic_de
+EXT:static_bic_de
 =============

-German Bankidentifiers for TYPO3 CMS Version 6.1 or lower
+This is the old verion of the extension for TYPO3 CMS if it is still needed by someone.